giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 ### Flags

-The command supports the following flags, all of which are related to creating client certificates for workload cluster access:
+The following flags related to creating client certificates for workload cluster access:

 - `--workload-cluster` - If present, `kubectl gs` will set up a kubectl context to work with a workload cluster.
 Otherwise, the command attempts to set up a management cluster context.
 - `--organization` - The organization that the workload cluster belongs to.
 Requires the `--workload-cluster` flag.
 - `--certificate-group` - The RBAC group name to be encoded into the X.509 field "O".
 It can be specified multiple times in order to set multiple groups at once.
 Requires the `--workload-cluster` flag.
 - `--certificate-ttl` - How long the client certificate should live for.
 When creating client certificates, we recommend using short expiration periods.
 Requires the `--workload-cluster` flag.

+For management cluster access on AWS, the following option is provided:

+- `--internal-api` - With this flag you use an internal Management API endpoint.
+It resolves to an internal IP address that is only accessible from within the cluster's virtual private cloud (VPC).
+The hostname of this endpoint is the same as the normal one, with the prefix `internal-`.
+Example: if your Management API host name is `g8s.example.yourdomain.tld`, the alternative hostname is `internal-g8s.example.yourdomain.tld`.

 In addition, there is one flag **only relevant to Giant Swarm staff**: